Frequently Asked Questions

 Do I have to use Duo every time I login?

-• If you are connecting via an iPad, iPhone, or Android device
+- If you are connecting via an iPad, iPhone, or Android device

 What if I don't have a data plan on my phone?
 What if I don't have a connection?

-Can I use a hardware token?
+Can I use a hardware key/token?

-Yes.
-Duo will automatically try the last authentication method you used.
-If that's not correct, you can click Other options and select a different method.
+No. Duo will automatically default to the last authentication method used for the application being accessed or the most secure method otherwise.
+If that's not the correct method, you can click “Other options” in the Duo prompt and select a different method.

 Common Issues

-I have a new device or phone number and the Duo App stopped working.
+I have a new device or phone number, and the Duo App stopped working.
 What do I do?

 New smartphone

-• You can re-activate your new phone by logging into the Emory Duo Self-Service Portal.
-If your phone number is the same, set the authentication option to Phone Call.
-The phone you chose should ring, and you will need to answer, and press “1” to authenticate.
-From here, you can you can select the phone number of your new phone (assuming it’s the same phone number) and select Reactivate Duo Mobile.
-This will prompt you to scan in a new QR code from the Duo app.
+- You can re-activate your new phone by logging into the Emory Duo Self-Service Portal.
+If your phone number is the same, set the authentication option to SMS passcode.
+From here, you can select the phone number of your new phone (assuming it’s the same phone number) and select “Reactivate Duo Mobile”.
+This will prompt you to scan a new QR code from the Duo app.

-• If you have a new phone number or if you have difficulties with this process, you should contact your Emory Service Desk.
-Users with a new phone number will receive a temporary passcode with which they can use at the Add a new device option to then go through the above process.
-University Service Desk may be reached at 404-727-7777.
-Emory Healthcare Service Desk, 8-Help, may be reached at 404-778-4357.
+- If you have a new phone number or if you have difficulties with this process, you should contact your Emory Service Desk.
+Users with a new phone number will receive a temporary passcode with which they can use at the “Add a new device” option to then go through the above process.

 New basic cell phone

-• If your phone number has not changed, no action is needed.
+- If your phone number has not changed, no action is needed.

-• Otherwise, contact your Emory Service Desk to receive a temporary passcode which you will use at the Emory Duo Self-Service Portal.
-Choose Manage Duo, log in with your Emory NetID and password, then use the passcode to authenticate.
-Then select the Add a New Device option.
-From here, you can go through the process to add your new phone.
-University Service Desk may be reached at 404-727-7777.
-Emory Healthcare Service Desk, 8-Help, may be reached at 404-778-4357.
+- Otherwise, contact your Emory Service Desk to receive a temporary passcode which you will use at the Emory Duo Self-Service Portal.
+Choose “Manage Duo”, log in with your Emory NetID and password, then use the passcode to authenticate.
+Then select the “Add a New Device” option.
+From here, you can go through the process of adding your new phone.

 New tablet

-• If you get a new tablet, even if the Duo app is restored from a cloud backup, it will lose its association with your account.
+- If you get a new tablet, even if the Duo app is restored from a cloud backup, it will lose its association with your account.
 You can activate your new tablet by logging into the Emory Duo Self-Service Portal.
 If you have an alternative way to authenticate with Duo, you can use that to authenticate.
-Otherwise, you should contact your Emory Service Desk to receive a temporary passcode with which you can use to authenticate. then choose the Add a new device option and follow the on screen instructions.
+Otherwise, you should contact your Emory Service Desk to receive a temporary passcode with which you can use to authenticate.
+Then choose the “Add a new device” option and follow the on-screen instructions.

-• University Service Desk may be reached at 404-727-7777.
+- If needed, the University Service Desk may be reached at 404-727-7777.
 Emory Healthcare Service Desk, 8-Help, may be reached at 404-778-4357.

 What if I don't have my phone?